-But now Christmas is over, and this cold weather is starting to be a drag.
-By the time February is upon us, we’re all sick of the snow and cold and ready for spring.
-But in the meantime, we can dream up the most epic spring vacation.
-Doing so is hard, though, as there are numerous places to go for spring break.
+Spring break!
+There are numerous places to go for spring break depending on your taste.
 With so much to choose from and so many advertisements around you, you need to know the best spring break destinations.
 Well, you’re in luck!
-I’ve compiled thirteen of the top choices, from beach destinations to big cities, for you to pick from this spring break.
+We’ve compiled thirteen of the top choices, from beach destinations to big cities, for you to pick from this spring break.
 They’re all amazing choices, so which one you choose to go with depends simply on the type of spring vacation you were hoping for.
 Is it to do nothing but lay on a beach?
 Explore a jungle?
 Take in a bustling new city?
 It’s all right here!

 1. Mexico City, Mexico

 If cheap spring break trips are what you are looking for, Mexico City is an option that is guaranteed to be fun and delicious.
 Thanks to airlines like Volaris and Interjet, sometimes you can fly to Mexico City for cheaper than it costs to travel to another city in the states!
 Mexico City is rich with culture, history, food, and life.
 Visit the ruins of Aztecs or the beautiful architecture of the Spanish Conquistadors.

 You’ll find cheap Airbnb and even cheaper food.
 Make sure you check out the street food – observe where there’s a crowd, and follow it.
 You’ll be surprised at how delicious something that costs literal pennies is.
 And then, of course, you’re in the country that invented tequila, so if you like to drink, you’re in the right place!
 Mexico City is made for fun, so you’ll never be short of amusement.